electricessence/Hubitat-Logging-Helper/README.md

 ## Overview

 The **Logging Helper** library provides a simple, consistent way to handle logging within Hubitat drivers and apps.
-It allows you to manage log levels and provides convenient methods for logging messages at various levels (`debug`, `info`, `warn`, `error`).
+It allows you to manage log levels and provides convenient methods for logging messages at various levels (`trace`, `debug`, `info`, `warn`, `error`).
 This library helps in keeping your code clean and your logs informative.

 ## Features